nipo/nsl/lib/nsl_time/index.rst

   correction, and drivers applying it to `clock <clock>`_'s adjustable increment or to a DAC pulling a VCTCXO.
 Sources (PTP, PPS, custom protocols) and sinks stay interchangeable.

+The discipline blocks pair with a GNSS receiver through `nsl_ublox <../nsl_ublox/index>`_ for a GPS-disciplined grandmaster.